-Amnesty is a governmental act of pardon.
-It's a decision not to punish a person, business, or entity for some wrongdoing.
+Amnesty is a governmental act of forgiveness.
+It's a decision not to punish a person, business, or other entity for some wrongdoing.
 Under a tax amnesty program, a state provides a time period during which people can file late tax returns or pay off outstanding tax debts without penalty.
 It's a great way for states to raise some quick revenue, and it helps taxpayers as well.

 - Amnesty programs seek to solve three tax problems: late tax returns, taxes owed, and understated tax liabilities.

 - The rules surrounding amnesty vary by state, type of applicant, tax liability details, and time frame for back taxes.